pauline-soutrenon/challenge_evalllm2025_combined_approach/README.md

 3. The results of each steps are available in in the predictions path (see the parameter `predictions_path` in `config.yml` file): `predictions/predictions_{timestamp}/{timestamp}_predictions_last_version.json`.

 ### LLM prompts
-LLM prompts used for fine-grained classification and relation extraction are available in `combined_approach_pipeline/get_prompt_for_llm.py` file.
+LLM prompts used for fine-grained classification and RE are available in `combined_approach_pipeline/get_prompt_for_llm.py` file.